esphome/esphome-docs/components/display-menu.rst

 This is an :ref:`Action <config-action>` for triggering a selected menu item, resulting in an action depending on the type of the item - entering a submenu, starting/stopping editing or triggering a command.
-The action is usually wired to a press button of a rotary encoder.
-In case of mechanical one it is strongly advisable to debounce it using a filter.
+The action is usually wired to a press button of a rotary encoder or to the center button of the joystick.

 .. code-block:: yaml